alexandruantochi/ESPGossip/README.md

 ## Strategy

 Each controller will randomly pick an IP from it's seed list.
-It will send a `SYN` request to that IP with the network state and up that node's state to an intermediary state between `Up` and `Suspect`.
-The node that recieves the `SYN` request will compute a difference on the data it received and what is has in it's own memory.
-It will then send that difference as an `ACK` request along with the extra data to the initial node.
+It will send a `SYN` request to that IP and set recieving node's `state` to an intermediary state between `Up` and `Suspect`.
+The node that recieves the `SYN` request will compute a diff on the received networkState vs own networkState.
+It will then send that diff as an `ACK` request.
 If there is no data to send, it will only send an `ACK`.
-The initial node will receive the `ACK` request, update the sender's state back to `Up` and update it's network state based on the `ACK` reply.
+When the `ACK` is received, the sender's state will revert to `Up` and the receiving node will update it's own networkState using the diff (based on the `ACK` reply).

-Gossip will establish if the information received from another node has fresher data by first comparing the `revision`, then the `heartBeat` and lastly the `state`.
-States that are closer to `DOWN` have priority as a node might die off at the same `heartBeat`, thus providing the network with equal revision, heartBeat but different states.
+Gossip will establish if the information received from another node has fresher data by first comparing the `revision`, then the `heartbeat` and lastly the `state`.
+States that are closer to `DOWN` have priority as an offline node does not update it's heartbeat.

-Currently there is no implemented deletion for nodes that are down.
+Currently there is no implemented deletion for nodes that are down except for the fact that their status is signaled as `REMOVE`.

 ## Terms

 `revision` : generation of the node; if a node restarts, the revision will be increased by one.
 The revision data is stored as a file to provide persistency

 `heartBeat` : the node uptime in seconds (`tmr.time()`).
-This is used to help the other nodes figure out if the information received is newer than the one present in the `networkState`.
+This is used to help the other nodes figure out if the information about that particular node is newer.

 `networkState` : the list with the state of the network composed of the `ip` as a key and `revision`, `heartBeat` and `state` as values packed in a table.

-`state` : aAll nodes start with a state set to `UP` and when a node sends a `SYN` request, it will mark that node in an intermediary state until it receives an `ACK` or a `SYN` from that specific IP.
-Basicaly, if a node receives any message, it will mark that senders IP as `UP`.
+`state` : all nodes start with a state set to `UP` and when a node sends a `SYN` request, it will mark the destination node in an intermediary state until it receives an `ACK` or a `SYN` from it.
+Basicaly, if a node receives any message, it will mark that senders IP as `UP` as this provides proof that the node is online.

 ## setConfig()